ScialdoneLab/MATACseq/README.md

 # MATACseq

-This repository will contain notebooks and processed binary data to reproduce the results of our MATAC-paper.
-Until it is fininished, please go to KarolineHoller/nanaopore_methylation and ask for access there, which will be happily granted.
+This repository contains notebooks and processed binary data from nanopore sequencing to reproduce the results of our MATAC-seq manuscript (https://www.biorxiv.org/content/10.1101/2023.03.14.532513v1).
-Thanks for your understanding.